designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 * Only bookings with deposits: If set, only bookings with deposits will be sent to the EPOS.
 Otherwise, we can push all bookings to your tills.

-## Pushing bookings/deposits already on Collins before the integration is set up
+## How to push bookings/deposits that were added to Collins before the IBS integration goes live

 Any bookings that are already on Collins (before the Collins/IBS integration is set up) will **not** push to the till unless a deposit is added/changed/deleted for the booking on Collins.

+As such, if you add a new payment to any bookings already on Collins before the integration was set up, the booking will be pushed to the tills.

+If you wish to push a booking/deposit that was already set up on Collins before the integration (even if no new payments have been taken after the integration is set up):

+1. Go to the booking on Collins
+2. Add an ['Other'payment](https://collins.uservoice.com/knowledgebase/articles/478056-within-a-booking-enquiry-recording-payments-made).
+Select for the payment **not** to push to your tills.
+3. Save the booking
+4. Delete the deposit
+5. Save the booking

+The booking should push to your tills.

 ## Checking that the Collins/IBS Integration is set up correctly
 Once your Collins Account Manager has been in touch that the integration has been set up, it will be your responsibility to check that the integration is working correctly (as Collins will not be able to access your till systems to test).